-Designing and controlling such quantum processes for a long-time dynamics is an essential matter, which have the noise among the main obstacles~\cite{RevModPhys.89.035002,PhysRevA.94.052325,Campbell2017}.
-Quantum error-correcting methods~\cite{PhysRevA.52.R2493,PhysRevLett.77.793} and fault-tolerant protocols~\cite{10.1145/258533.258579,Knill342} have pointed to the need for better understanding of the noise nature on the system.
-Thus, ingredients aiming to symbolize some sort of interaction between system and environment have been studied.
-In general lines, noise drives the discrete-time quantum walk at a slower spreading rate in the long-time limit.
-White noise fluctuations on the time evolution operator usually leads to a diffusive wave-function spreading~\cite{PhysRevA.68.062315,PhysRevA.74.022310,PhysRevLett.106.180403,Joye2011}, while an arbitrary spatial inhomogeneity is responsible for a localized behavior~\cite{PhysRevLett.106.180403,crespi2013,PhysRevA.89.022309,Konno2010,PhysRevA.85.012329}.
-There are also studies considering the simultaneous existence of both, in which the diffusive behavior in the long-time limit has been reported~\cite{Ahlbrecht2012,PhysRevA.89.042307}.
-The consequences of an instantaneous stochastic noise over the quantum walk stability have been recently reported, where a maximally coherent initial state achieves a breathing dynamics or even a standing self-focusing in a long-time regime~\cite{PhysRevA.103.042213}.
+Designing and controlling such quantum processes for long-time dynamics is essential, with noise among the principal obstacles~\cite{RevModPhys.89.035002,PhysRevA.94.052325,Campbell2017}.
+Quantum error-correcting methods~\cite{PhysRevA.52.R2493,PhysRevLett.77.793} and fault-tolerant protocols~\cite{10.1145/258533.258579,Knill342} have pointed to the need for a better understanding of the noise nature of the system.
+Thus, ingredients that symbolize interaction between system and environment have been studied.
+In general, noise drives the discrete-time quantum walk at a slower spreading rate in the long-time limit.
+White noise fluctuations on the time evolution operator usually lead to a diffusive wave-function spreading~\cite{PhysRevA.68.062315,PhysRevA.74.022310,PhysRevLett.106.180403,Joye2011,DiMolfetta2016}, while an arbitrary spatial inhomogeneity is responsible for a localized behavior~\cite{PhysRevLett.106.180403,crespi2013,PhysRevA.89.022309,Konno2010,PhysRevA.85.012329}.
+Studies also contemplate the coexistence of both scenarios, wherein the diffusive behavior over a long time limit has been documented~\cite{Ahlbrecht2012,PhysRevA.89.042307}.
+The consequences of an instantaneous stochastic noise over the quantum walk stability have been recently reported, where a maximally coherent initial state achieves breathing dynamics or even a standing self-focusing in a long-time regime~\cite{PhysRevA.103.042213}.